Loginistaken/Quantum-efficiency-solar-panel/💠 Ultimate 66%+ Efficiency Quantum-Hybrid Solar Panel .md

 Still, this would crush the current market.

 🚀 Could It Be Built in 2025–2030?
-Yes, with enough funding and R&D.
+Yes, with enough funding and R&D the project could reach max, 66% energy production, from photons.

 Universities and private labs (like NREL, Oxford PV, MIT) are already working on pieces of this.